vishnubob/pixace/README.md

 ```
-# Create four new images (no prompt) using the animal faces model, and save the result to predict.jpg
+# create four new images (no prompt) using the animal faces model
+# save the result to predict.jpg

 pixace predict \
     --model_name=animalfaces \